RaceMOP: Mapless Online Path Planning for Multi-Agent Autonomous Racing using Residual Policy Learning: Abstract

 \section{Abstract}

 The interactive decision-making in multi-agent autonomous racing offers insights valuable beyond the domain of self-driving cars.
 Mapless online path planning is particularly of practical appeal but poses a challenge for safely overtaking opponents due to the limited planning horizon.
-Accordingly, this paper introduces RaceMOP, a novel method for mapless online path planning designed for multi-agent racing of F1TENTH cars.
-Unlike classical planners that depend on predefined racing lines, RaceMOP operates without a map, relying solely on local observations to overtake other race cars at high speed.
-Our approach combines an artificial potential field method as a base policy with residual policy learning to introduce long-horizon planning capabilities.
+To address this, we introduce RaceMOP, a novel method for mapless online path planning designed for multi-agent racing of F1TENTH cars.
+Unlike classical planners that rely on predefined racing lines, RaceMOP operates without a map, utilizing only local observations to execute high-speed overtaking maneuvers.
+Our approach combines an artificial potential field method as a base policy with residual policy learning to enable long-horizon planning.
 We advance the field by introducing a novel approach for policy fusion with the residual policy directly in probability space.
-Our experiments for twelve simulated racetracks validate that RaceMOP is capable of long-horizon decision-making with robust collision avoidance during overtaking maneuvers.
-RaceMOP demonstrates superior handling over existing mapless planners while generalizing to unknown racetracks, paving the way for further use of our method in robotics.
-We make the open-source code for RaceMOP available at \url{http://github.com/raphajaner/racemop}.
+Extensive experiments on twelve simulated racetracks validate that RaceMOP is capable of long-horizon decision-making with robust collision avoidance during overtaking maneuvers.
+RaceMOP demonstrates superior handling over existing mapless planners and generalizes to unknown racetracks, affirming its potential for broader applications in robotics.
+Our code is available at \url{http://github.com/raphajaner/racemop}.